-Bratislava, Slovakia – Despite his resignation as Prime Minister last year in the wake of Jan Kuciak’s murder and the mass protests it triggered throughout the country, Robert Fico remains at the forefront of Slovak politics and doesn’t seem to even contemplate the prospect of stepping aside any time soon and may be seeking a job as a Constitutional Court judge.
+Bratislava, Slovakia – Despite his resignation as Prime Minister last year in the wake of Jan Kuciak’s murder and the mass protests it triggered throughout the country, Robert Fico remains at the forefront of Slovak politics, doesn’t seem to even contemplate the prospect of stepping aside any time soon and may be seeking a job as a Constitutional Court judge.

 He was once rumored for eyeing the post of Foreign Minister, and seen as a possible replacement to current FM Miroslav Lajcak, who threatened to resign if Slovakia didn’t sign the U.N. migration deal – an empty threat, as it turned out.
 Now, Fico has set his eyes on a new position.
 And a pretty major one, too.